 Are Shops & Bars still open?

-Our King Alfred Quarter Shop remains open, but all bars and venue spaces are closed.
-West Downs Shop will be closing on Wednesday 08th April.
+Our King Alfred Quarter Shop remains open, but West Dowsn Shop and all bars and venue spaces are closed.
 There are further limitations on using our shop services including, cashless only, no more than 3 customers in the store at any time, and please remain at least 2m away from staff and other customers.

 Is ILOVETOUR Sport Tour still taking place?